Drum & Lace: Early life

+After college, she performed in a dream-pop duo called Aislyn until 2013.

+Personal life

+Hultquist is married to fellow composer and musician Ian Hultquist.

+Influences

 She cites her early influences as the albums Jagged Little Pill and Magic Kingdom, and musicians of the 1960s and 1970s including Led Zeppelin, Cream, The Who, and The Rolling Stones.
 She later discovered The Bends, OK Computer, and Homogenic which she says "changed everything".